RomainBuono/RollerClustR/USERGUIDE.md

 ## Introduction

-**RollerClustR** is an R package dedicated to **variable clustering** (not observation clustering).
+**RollerClustR** is an R package dedicated to **variable clustering**.
 Unlike classical methods that group individuals, RollerClustR identifies groups of similar or redundant variables in your data.

 ### Why Cluster Variables?